shifr/imgwizard/README.md

 ####Flags###
   - <b>-l</b>: Address to listen on (default - "localhost:8070")
   - <b>-s3-b</b>: Amazon S3 bucket name where cache will be located (for current wizard node).
+  - <b>-az</b>: Microsoft Azure Storage container name where cache will be located (for current wizard node).
   - <b>-c</b>: directory for cached files (<b>WORKS</b> if "-s3-b" not specified, default - "/tmp/imgwizard")
   - <b>-thumb</b>: absolute path to default image if original not found (optional)
   - <b>-m</b>: comma separated list of allowed media (default - all enabled)